Mordecai Lincoln

 Mordecai Lincoln (1771 – 1830) was an uncle of U.S. President Abraham Lincoln.
 He was the eldest son of Captain Abraham Lincoln, a brother of Thomas Lincoln and Mary Lincoln Crume, and the husband of Mary Mudd.
-Lincoln is buried at the Old Catholic or Lincoln Cemetery near Fountain Green, Illinois.
+He is buried at the Old Catholic or Lincoln Cemetery near Fountain Green, Illinois.

-Mordecai's Springfield, Kentucky home, is the only home built by a member of the Lincoln family that still stands in its original location.
+Mordecai's home in Springfield, Kentucky, is the only home built by a member of the Lincoln family that still stands in its original location.
 It is listed on the National Register of Historic Places.

 Early life

-Mordecai was the first child born to Abraham Lincoln (1744–1786) and Bathsheba Herring (c.
-1742–1836), having been born in 1771 Augusta County, now Rockingham County, Virginia.
-Abraham had been given 210 acres of prime Virginian land from his father, John Lincoln, and later sold the land to move in 1782 to western Virginia, now Kentucky.
+Mordecai was the first child of Abraham Lincoln (1744–1786) and Bathsheba Herring (c.
+1742–1836); he was born in 1771 in Augusta County (now Rockingham County, Virginia).
+Abraham had been given 210 acres of prime Virginian land from his father, John Lincoln, and later sold the land to move in 1782 to western Virginia (now Kentucky).
 He amassed an estate of 5,544 acres of prime Kentucky land, realizing the bounty as advised by Daniel Boone, a relative of the Lincoln family.
-The couple had five children: Mordecai, Josiah, Thomas, Ann (Nancy) and Mary.
+The couple had five children: Mordecai, Josiah, Thomas, Ann (Nancy), and Mary.